omicsNLP/microbELP/README.md

 Each element in the output list corresponds to one input text, containing its recognised microbiome entities and their text locations.

-There is one optional parameter to this function called `cpu` <type 'bool'>, the default value is False, i.e. runs on a GPU if any available.
+There is one optional parameter to this function called `cpu` <type 'bool'>, the default value is False, i.e. runs on a GPU if any are available.
 If you want to force the usage of the CPU, you will need to use `microbiome_DL_ner(input_list, cpu = True)`.

 ---